gruppe-i-co-design/paper/paper.md

 ## Odd-even sort

-The implementation and idea for the algortihm comes from Skilarova's presentation of sorting networks [@skliarova2015].
+The implementation and idea for the algorithm come from Skilarova's presentation of sorting networks [@skliarova2015].

-The algorithm is inspired by bubble sort, and is a relatively straight forward.
+The algorithm is inspired by bubble sort and is a relatively straight forward.
 Bubble sort functioning by comparing adjacent elements; if the array elements are sorted, no swapping is terminated.
 Contrarily, the elements need to be switched.
-The even-odd transposition sort algorithm operates by comparing all odd/even listed pairs of neighboring elements in the array if the match is in incorrect order; in other words, the primary element is bigger than the second the elements are swapped.
+The even-odd transposition sort algorithm operates by comparing all odd/even listed pairs of neighbouring elements in the array if the match is in incorrect order; in other words, the primary element is bigger than the second the elements are swapped.
 The second step is to compare all even/odd listed matches of adjoining elements.
 These two steps are repeating until the array is sorted.

-Knuth goes deeply into the ways in which sorting networks kan be optimized and are created in his masterpiece; _The Art of Computer Programming_ [@knuthsortnetwork1998].
-Further the parallelization of the algorithm is well explained in the book from Nvidia called _GPU Gems 2_ [@gpugems2].
-It details optimized sorting on GPUs using sorting networks and parallel comparisions.
+Knuth goes deeply into how sorting networks can be optimized and are created in his masterpiece; _The Art of Computer Programming_ [@knuthsortnetwork1998].
+Further, the parallelization of the algorithm is well explained in the book from Nvidia called _GPU Gems 2_ [@gpugems2].
+It details optimized sorting on GPUs using sorting networks and parallel comparisons.
 The parallelization aspect is quite similar between GPUs and FPGAs.

 See @sec:visual-odd-even-sort for a visual explanation of the algorithm.